PostHog/posthog.com/contents/blog/ceo-diary-3.md

 This means we feel that:

 * Open source project = 1 to many mode
-* PostHog Cloud = 1 to many mode (although we are focused on self hosted)
+* PostHog Cloud = 1 to many mode (although we are focused on self-hosted)
 * PostHog Scale = 1 to many mode

 ## Next up